A stressed man with hands on his forehead

 Alcohol dependence isn't just about consuming more drinks or feeling a craving — it signifies a profound adaptation within the brain, which reorganizes itself and adjusts its baseline functioning.
 This alteration goes beyond behavior; it encompasses structural and chemical changes that redefine the brain's "normal”:

 • Altered neurotransmitter balance.
 Regular alcohol consumption disrupts the brain's delicate balance of neurotransmitters.
-For instance, the brain may produce more glutamate and less GABA to counteract alcohol's depressant effects, causing anxiety or discomfort when alcohol is absent.
+For instance, the brain may produce more GABA and less glutamate to counteract alcohol's depressant effects, causing anxiety or discomfort when alcohol is absent.

 • Dopamine system reconfiguration.
 Chronic exposure to booze changes the dopamine system's responsiveness.
 While initial alcohol consumption may lead to dopamine surges, over time and with increased tolerance, more alcohol is required to achieve similar dopamine release levels.